mozilla/community-development/contribution.md

 * To get involved you can add your name in the comments section of any issue, specifying the way you think you can help.
 You can also ask questions this way.
 * We also have a [special tag: 'volunteer'](https://github.com/mozilla/participation-org/labels/Volunteer%20Task) tag which identifies tasks that either provide contribution opportunities, or are themselves a volunteer task.
 Volunteer tasks will often provide prerequisites and participatoin steps to getting involved.

+If you have specific skills you would like to contribute (QA/Coding) thien please reach out to anyone on the team with more information.

+Thanks for visiting!